Loopdiloop/ici4/README.md

 # ici4
-My summer project of 2018 working on data from magnetometer from the sounding rocket ici-4 (REPOSITORY NO. 2 SINCE I HAd A BIT OF A FIGHT WITH GIT :( :( )
+My summer project of 2018 working on data from magnetometer from the sounding rocket ici-4

+TLDR; Probably not useful unless you do this exact thing, handling some data for doing aurora research, heavily bugged and not finished.

 IS THE CODE SOMEHOW USEFUL?
 - Yes, for people working on this data specifically and probably no one else.
-The data is not located since they are quite big files.
+The data is not located here since they are quite big files.
 See https://github.com/davidmmiles/ici-4 for more info about the data, the mission and the data itself.

 SO MARIANNE, HOW BUGGED IS IT ATM?
 - Very, I would not reccomend running it and hoping for something useful.
 It is also highly fragmented and sectional, so you do need a slight bit of insight into how it's built to run it succsessfully.
 There is also big experimental chunks and a wavelet + a time dependent "sonogram"-style plot that spews out nonsense.